tenzir/tenzir/docs/docs/use-vast/ingest/README.md

 [lakehouse-paper]: http://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf
 :::

-To onboard a new data source, you first need to [setup a VAST server node](/docs/setup-vast).
-The subsequent discussion explains how to setup a client that sends data to an existing server, as illustrated below.
+Onboarding a new data source involves configuring a client that sends data to a VAST server, as illustrated below.
+This assumes that you [set up a VAST node](/docs/setup-vast) listening at `localhost:42000`.

 ![Ingest process](/img/ingest.png)